Photo Gallery

 Indigo at Charleston’s Interfaith Harmony Month Proclamation, January 3, 2023

 Each January, Charleston’s Mayor joins the State of South Carolina, the Charleston Inter-Religious Council and diverse communities of faith to proclaim January “interfaith harmony month.”
 This year, children from many different spiritual communities helped Mayor Tecklenburg read the proclamation aloud.
-Indigo Sagha was delighted to have Tristian Evans represent Indigo Sangha and the Plum Village Community of Engaged Buddhism.
+Indigo Sagha was delighted to have a young. man, Tristian, represent Indigo Sangha and the Plum Village Community of Engaged Buddhism.

 The legacy of Dr. King is especially celebrated during this year’s Interfaith Harmony festivities.
 Our teacher, Zen Master Thich Nhat Hanh, was a contemporary and dear friend of Dr. King’s.
 You can learn more about this friendship and how it inspired Thich Nhat Hanh’s lifelong devotion to building Beloved Community in the book, Brothers in the Beloved Community by Marc Andrus.